This article may contain compensated links. Learn more in our disclaimer.

 Book Your Trip Like a PRO

+2. Book Your Accommodation.
 Booking.com, Agoda.com and Airbnb.
 I use Booking and Agoda at least a dozen times a year, and Airbnb – when looking for a long-term stay.
 My best tip is to ALWAYS compare the price.
 Sometimes the same hotel is cheaper on Booking.com, other times – on Agoda.
 Always compare the price!

-World Nomads and SafetyWings are two companies I can recommend.
-World Nomads offers some extra benefits, that will be important for those doing some higher risk activities, while SafetyWings is significantly cheaper.
-SafetyWings is only $9.25 / week.
+3. Buy Your Travel Insurance.
+Ekta and SafetyWings are two companies I can recommend.
+Ekta offers some extra benefits, that will be important for those doing some higher risk activities (make sure to choose the right plan!), while SafetyWings is better for digital nomads.
+SafetyWings is also very affordable.